Syllabus

 Late Work

-In the case of a serious illness or other excused absence, as defined by university policies, coursework submissions will be accepted late by the same number of days as the excused absence.
+In the case of a serious illness or other excused absence, as defined by university policies, coursework submissions (with the exception of in-class quick takes) will be accepted late by the same number of days as the excused absence.

 Otherwise, a late penalty, as determined by the instructor, will be assessed to any late submission of an assignment.
 In general, the late penalty is 25% off for less than a week and 50% off for more than a week.
 The instructor reserves the right to refuse any unexcused late work.